pottendo/pottendo-SK64-network/README_network.md

 * Outlook: Sidekick264 network support is also implemented in a highly experimental state.
 Due to the many variants that have to be tested Sidekick264 network has not been tested a lot.
 ## Quickstart

 1. Important: On the Sidekick64 PCB, set the jumper A13-BTN to BTN (vertical position).
+The reason for this is explained in section [Recommended setting for jumper "A13-BTN"](#recommended-setting-for-jumper-a13-btn).
 2. Download the following archives and files to your PC/MAC/Desktop:
     * Basis: [Sidekick64 release v0.48 by Frenetic](https://github.com/frntc/Sidekick64/releases/download/0.48/Sidekick_64_and_264_v0.48.zip)
     * For *cable* based network with Raspberry Pi 3B+: [`kernel_sk64_net.img`](https://github.com/hpingel/Sidekick64/releases/download/sk64-v0.48%2Bnet-alpha2/kernel_sk64_net.img)  (link points to release alpha2)